 Submit Workshop Proposal by email (email@example.com)

 |Friday, March 8||Book Conference call time on the sign-up sheet|

 Conference calls with OpenSim Team

 Tuesday to Thursday, March 26 - 28

 Advanced User Workshop

-Conference calls will be held on Tuesday, March 20.
 Please carefully read the instructions on the cover page of the booking sheet.
 We will use Zoom for the kick-off Webinar.
-To use Zoom, you either need to have a Chrome Browser or a native Zoom App installed.
+To use Zoom, you must have a Chrome Browser or the Zoom App installed.

-Participants present Project Goals slides on the first day and Accomplishment slides on the last.
+Participants present a goal slide on the first day and an accomplishment slide on the last.
 The workshop slides are intended to help the OpenSim team, and your fellow Workshop attendees, understand your work, ask questions, and give feedback and support where possible.
-On the final day, participants present their Accomplishment slides.

 Location, Meals, and Coffee